Progress report for FNC22-1324

 Learning Outcomes

-One of the biggest hurdles we had was finding a local source for testing of soil, tea and compost.
+One of the biggest hurdles was finding a local source for testing soil, tea, and compost.
 I was unable find a laboratory to professionally test Worm Tea.
-Worm Tea should be tested within hours from when the brewing process is completed, so we were unable to mail in.
-I was able to view under microscope at our farm.
+Worm Tea should be tested within hours from when the brewing process is completed, so we were unable to mail in samples.
+I was able to view samples under a microscope at our farm.
 We ordered a complete microbial soil test, soil samples were taken prior to planting.
 It took over 10 weeks to get results.

 When we tried to spray the field the 1st time we clogged up the sprayer nozzles.
 We needed to remove all inline filters and make sure we had a larger spray nozzle on.
 Before loading the tea into the sprayer make sure to use a finer filter.